ingresso-group/slate/source/includes/_intro.md

 - Flamingoland family passes (6KU) are not valid on Mondays

-## API Variations

-TODO is it worth describing some high-level variations here?
-Freesale, allocation, seated, seat selection, no performances, no perf times eg goldentours (we should also fix this).

 ## Versioning

-The API version forms part of the URL, for example https://api.ticketswitch.com/f13/events.v1 uses version 1.
+The API version forms part of the URL, for example https://demo.ticketswitch.com/f13/events.v1 uses version 1.
 We will always endeavour to add functionality and make changes in a backward-compatible manner, but when that is not possible we will implement a new version.
 We will then introduce a deprecation schedule for the replaced version and notify all